dotnet/core-setup/Documentation/design-docs/COM-activation.md

     * If a CLR is present, the requested `RuntimeVersion` will be validated against that CLR.
 If version satisfiability fails, activation will fail.
     * If a CLR is **not** present, an attempt will be made to create a satisfying CLR instance.
 Failure to create an instance will result in activation failure.
 1) A request to the CLR will be made via a new method for class activation within a COM environment.
-    * The ability to load the assembly and create a class instance will require an additional function be exposed that can be called from `hostfxr`.
+    * The ability to load the assembly and create an `IClassFactory` instance will require exposing a new function that can be called from `hostfxr`.
     * Example of a possible API in `System.Private.CoreLib` on the `Activator` class:
         ``` csharp
         public static class Activator
         {
             ...
             #if WINDOWS
-            public static ObjectHandle CreateInstanceForCom(string assemblyName, string typeName);
+            public static ObjectHandle CreateClassFactoryInstanceForType(string assemblyName, string typeName);
             #endif
             ...
         }
         ```
         Note this API would not be exposed outside of `System.Private.CoreLib`.
     * The loading of the assembly will take place in a new [`AssemblyLoadContext`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.loader.assemblyloadcontext?view=netcore-2.1) for dependency isolation.
-1) The class instance will be returned to the caller of `DllGetClassObject()`.
+1) The `IClassFactory` instance will be returned to the caller of `DllGetClassObject()`.

 The `DllCanUnloadNow()` function will always return `S_FALSE` indicating the shim is never able to be unloaded.
 This matches .NET Framework semantics and can be adjusted in the future if needed.